What’s going on with Canton’s Democratic Party? City leaders have varying opinions.

 “If they need better training, we could do that.
 If they need resources, we could do that,” District 2 Supervisor Trey Baxter said.
 “But (because of) infighting, I don’t see that as being our responsibility.”

-In addition to that, the mayor vetoed a board resolution recognizing the Scanlan committee as the official executive committee, as well as a resolution saying that Ward One Alderman Candidate Colby Walker had not qualified to run for office.
+The mayor also disagreed with the board of aldermen on other election-related issues.
+According to city documents, Truly vetoed a board resolution recognizing the Scanlan committee as the official executive committee, as well as a resolution saying that Ward One Alderman Candidate Colby Walker had not qualified to run for office.
+(Walker had been disqualified on one of the ballots submitted to the circuit clerk.)

 He pointed to the fact that the secretary of state’s office accepted the results of the Democratic primaries, even though questions remained about the legitimacy of the committee members that signed off on the results.